tdunham19/OrbiSeq/README.md

 - Users will direct the pipeline where fastq files are located by using the --fastq_dir parameter.
 Illumina and Nanopore data should not be run through the pipeline at the same time.
 	- Illumina:
 		- Paired-end (R1 and R2) or single-end reads.
+		- The pipeline generates consensus sequences using the following thresholds: minimum quality score of 30, depth of 5, and frequency of 0.25.
+Users can modify these settings in the illumina.config file.
 	- Nanopore:
 		- Users must concatenate raw read files into a single fastq.gz file (one file per barcode).
 This can be done using the cat command.
 		- Users have the option to include a sequence summary file, which should be placed in the ./summary directory and begin with {sequencing_summary_}*.txt.
+		- The pipeline generates consensus sequences using the following thresholds: minimum quality score of 10, depth of 5, and frequency of 0.25.
+Users can modify these settings in the nanopore.config file.

 ### Reference:

 This pipeline can utilize any reference genome from *Orbiviruses* with 10 segments or any segmented genome with 10 or fewer segments.
 The user must specify which reference file to use by using the parameter --reference.